Park West CEO Albert Scaglione on historic Picasso sale

 Listen to the BIG Show radio segment here.

-Park West Gallery in Detroit connects artists to fine art aficionados via land and sea art auctions by creating an entertaining, educational and welcoming environment that ignites a passion for the arts.
+Park West Gallery in Detroit connects artists to fine art aficionados via sea art auctions by creating an entertaining, educational and welcoming environment that ignites a passion for the arts.